 Garneau was fined $10,000 and directed to provide $290,000 to the University of Alberta’s engineering program.

-Well done Alberta!
-You are finally getting the message and are supposedly increasing the fines.
+You may, finally, be getting the message and will increasing the fines going forward.
 However, the “directed” $290,000 to the engineering department at the University of Alberta sounds like another example of how not to upset the companies out there.
 What time table has been set for payment?
 Is the “directed”monies set up enforceable.
 The only fine really listed here is one of $10,000.
 It makes one wonder how fast the engineering department sees the money, if any, now or in the future.
 Does this mean the official fine is really only $10,000?
-Just my opinion.
-Questions I leave here unanswered.
+Really, what a joke!

 Remember — In Ontario, “ALL Accidents are Preventable”